nuccinc/distributed-computing/README.md

 ## Updates:

+- Added Fedora support.
 - Documentation on remotely monitoring and managing workloads is in the works.
-- Will be adding RPM-based distros to [The Almost Universal Docker Installer](https://github.com/phx/dockerinstall) very shortly.
+- Working on adding CentOS support to [The Almost Universal Docker Installer](https://github.com/phx/dockerinstall).

 ---